mlflow/mlflow/docs/source/tutorial.rst

 This tutorial showcases how you can use MLflow end-to-end to:

-- Create a linear regression model
+- Train a linear regression model
 - Package the code that trains the model in a reusable and reproducible model format
-- Load the model into a simple HTTP server that will enable you to score predictions
+- Deploy the model into a simple HTTP server that will enable you to score predictions

 This tutorial uses a dataset to predict the quality of wine based on quantitative features like the wine's "fixed acidity", "pH", "residual sugar", and so on.
 The dataset